Laser Safety FAQs

 Class 4 lasers can be hazardous if the eye is exposed to the direct beam or specular or diffuse reflections.
 Lasers in this class can also be a fire hazard and create laser generated air contaminants when interacting with certain materials.

-Laser Safety Awareness Training and Laser Safety Training Part II On-the-Job Training Checklist are required for anyone who is working with Class 3B or 4 lasers or who will be in the lab while Class 3B or 4 lasers are operating.
+Laser Safety Training Part I and Laser Safety Training Part II On-the-Job Training Checklist are required for anyone who is working with Class 3B or 4 lasers or who will be in the lab while Class 3B or 4 lasers are operating.
 Departments with laser cutters\engravers have specialized trainings for their facilities.

 Laser light is capable of causing eye or skin injury if it is greater than the maximum permissible exposure (MPE) for that laser.
 Maximum permissible exposure is the level of radiation to which an unprotected person may be exposed without adverse biological changes in the eye or skin.
 The MPE is calculated for each laser and is dependent on the wavelength or the beam and the exposure duration.
 To get this value for your laser, contact the Laser Safety Officer at firstname.lastname@example.org.